lynzrand/nadir/docs/protocol.md

 # Protocol

 Nadir uses a simple JSON websocket protocol to transport notify messages.
-This will be called "Nadir Notify Protocol" (NNP) in the following documents.

-NNP contains two participants: _the Frontend_ usually refers to `nadir-notify` program or compatible implementations; _the Backend_ refers to any other program that sends notify messages to the Frontend.
+The protocol contains two participants:

+- _The Frontend_ usually refers to `nadir-notify` program or other compatible implementations.
+They display notify messages to the user, and may optionally receive user interaction.
+- _The Backend_ refers to other programs that send notify messages to the Frontend.

 ## Data Model